 Selecting the blue 'i' icon under a media item will give you additional copyright information.

 You may get a warning message when opening a link within a downloaded document from the Science Learning Hub – Pokapū Akoranga Pūtaiao.
 If this happens, please select OK to the question “Would you like to open this file?”
 This is a standard behaviour that gives users an opportunity to confirm if they trust the source of the download.

 Where applicable, there is a download option for our videos.
 If this is not displaying, this is due to third-party copyright restrictions.
 All content is copyrighted for use within the New Zealand Science Learning Hub video clips only.

 Registering an account for the Science Learning Hubs is easy and free – sign up with your email address or your Google account.
-Registering and logging in to the site provides additional features, such as the ability to ‘favourite’ content to find it quickly later.
+Registering and logging in to the site provides additional features, such as the ability to ‘favourite’ content to find it quickly later and to create collections.

 Once you are logged in, just click the star to favourite a page.
 Logged-in users can find their favourites through the bar at the top of every page.

 All printers have different settings, and the width of the page you wish to print from the Hub could be outside the printable area, meaning some text is missed off.
 When you choose print in your browser, look for the properties or options dialogue box and choose ‘scale to fit’ or set scaling at 85% – this will make the whole page fit to the printer paper size.

 All articles on the Hub are authored by the Science Learning Hub – Pokapū Akoranga Pūtaiao, unless otherwise stated on the page.
 The date of publication is printed at the bottom of each page.
 Where a page has been updated, use this date.